ritesh-sinha29/clario/README.md

 ## 💡 Our Solution

-**Clario** is an AI-powered platform that guides students with clear career roadmaps and essential tools, aligning with:
+**Clarioo** is an AI-powered platform that guides students with clear career roadmaps and essential tools, aligning with:

 - **UN SDG 4**: Quality Education
 - **UN SDG 8**: Decent Work & Economic Growth

 From a personalized platform to career guidance to making them job ready everything in one platform !

 It all starts with quiz ! - to mentor connect (industry experts) - to personalised roadmaps --- to jobs/courses -- to interview prep making them market ready !